marshreddy/docs/tapi/postman/PostmanREADME.md

     ![](postman_1_import_collection.png)

-    Once your collection has been loaded, you should see it in the left pane.
+    Once your collection has been imported, you should see it in the left pane.
 This is a collection of REST API calls for the **WhereIsMyTransport** platform.

     ![](postman_2_import_done.png)